snasirzadeh/devops-scenario/docs/01-infrastructure-and-os-setup.md

-# OS Initial, User, SSH & Docker Setup
+# Infrastructure and OS Initial

 This runbook provisions both Debian 13 (Trixie) VMs, creates a dedicated LVM logical volume for `/var/lib`, configures the `debian` administrator and SSH